-In June 2009 the Department of Justice (DOJ) had asked the court to consider the ruling of the Ninth Circuit.
+In June 2009, the Department of Justice (DOJ) asked the court to consider the ruling of the Ninth Circuit.
 HLP opposed Supreme Court review, but also filed a cross petition asking that the court consider all contested terms if it accepts that case.
-In September 2009 the Supreme Court announcement granted that request and consolidated the cases.
+In September 2009, the Supreme Court announcement granted that request and consolidated the cases.

 On Tuesday, Feb.
 23, 2010 the Supreme Court heard oral arguments to determine whether several key terms in the definition of prohibited material support of terrorism violate the First and Fifth amendments.
 The case marked the first ever challenge to the Patriot Act at the Supreme Court level and addressed the overbroad scope of the prohibition on “material support” to listed terrorist organizations, which effectively criminalizes peacebuilding programs of U.S. organizations in conflict zones around the world.

 Note: Page numbers cited refer to the text of the court’s opinion.

 - Notwithstanding the absence of an intent requirement in the statute’s language, can 2339B be interpreted to require a specific intent to further terrorism activity?